NicolaiVArends/BachelorThesis/README.md

 ### Jupyter Notebooks

-The project contains multiple files of Jupyter Notebook that by running all cells will run the project in optimising sustaniable financial portfolios.
+The project contains multiple files of Jupyter Notebook that by running the cells will run the project in optimising sustaniable financial portfolios.

 To run this project locally, it can be done by following the steps: